Toronto history » Blog » Toronto Tax History

 2. The Infrastructure Gap: By keeping taxes tied to inflation (CPI), the city lost purchasing power.
 The cost of construction (concrete, steel, labour) rises much faster than the cost of a basket of consumer goods (milk, bread).

-By the time Tory resigned in 2023, the city was facing a massive budget hole, largely exposed by the loss of transit revenue during COVID.
+Furthermore, By the clock time Tory vacate in 2023, the metropolis was face a monumental budget kettle of fish, for the most part endanger by the deprivation of transportation system tax income during COVID.

 The Correction: Olivia Chow (2023–Present)